 Ambien binds to the central benzodiazepine receptors of the omega-1 subtype, the α1-containing GABAA receptors, found primarily in the brain.
 GABA blocks specific brain activity and increases brain inhibition to induce sleep.

-Given that it is a Schedule IV substance, Ambien has some potential for abuse and physical dependence.
+Ambien is a Schedule IV substance but has some potential for Abuse and physical dependence.
 According to data from the Substance Abuse and Mental Health Services Administration (SAMHSA), roughly 9.5 million reported taking Ambien products in the previous year, and about 900,000 people misused the medication.

 The rate at which a drug is eliminated from the body varies from person to person depending on factors like age, weight, medications, any underlying medical conditions, and kidney and liver function.